 This course studies the links between psychological processes and communication disorders.
 The nature of hearing, speech and language will be discussed, along with aspects of their normal development.
 A range of communication disorders will be introduced.
 There will be a focus on the psychosocial aspects of communication disorders including the impact on self-esteem, health-related quality of life, peer/interpersonal relationships, and the educational and behavioural consequences of communication disorders in children.
 This course is recommended for all psychology students interested in typical and disordered communication, and is particularly relevant to students who are applying to the Master of Speech Language Therapy Practice programme.

 |Capability 6:||Social and Environmental Responsibilities|

-- Describe and explain the complexity of human communication, and the significance of it to human social, emotional and cognitive well-being (Capability 1, 2, 5 and 6)
+- Recognise significance of communication to human social, emotional and cognitive well-being.
+(Capability 6)

-- Gain a basic understanding of the breadth of disorders which have an impact on communication skills, in the context of the whole person, and those around them (Capability 1, 2, 3, 5 and 6)
+- Explain how communication disorders have an impact in the context of the whole person, and those around them.
+(Capability 6)

 |Final Exam||40%||Individual Examination|